-Nearly one-third of Medicare beneficiaries (approximately 19 million people) receive their benefits through an MA plan rather than traditional FFS.
+Over half of eligible Medicare beneficiaries (more than 30 million people) receive their benefits through an MA plan rather than traditional FFS.
 Though MA payments are, on average, equivalent to FFS costs, the manner in which MA plans are paid—via monthly capitated payments—differs significantly from FFS.
 The capitated model inherently incentivizes MA plans to keep enrollees healthy, prevent avoidable complications of disease, and prioritize value over volume of services.

 MA plans’ efforts to improve care influence the way in which providers deliver care to all of their Medicare patients.
 These positive “spillover effects” have contributed to improvements in healthcare service use and, importantly, a slowdown in overall Medicare spending.